mychiffonn/sport-connect/README.md

 ## Sports-events Management

-**Designed and developed by:** Emanuel Pimentel, Justin Huang, My "Chiffon" Nguyen
+**Designed and developed by:** Emanuel Pimentel, My "Chiffon" Nguyen

 🔗 Link to deployed app: